sigurdkampevold/media_mood/index.markdown

 Throughout our analyses, we have both confirmed and rejected some of our initial ideas about the mood, and how it is reflected in the media.
 Analyzing the quotations in Quotebank have shown us that people's quotations are more positive than those of politicans, while celebrity magazines are generally more subjective than daily newspapers.

-Even though we did not find evidence for some of our _everyday myths_, analyzing Quotebank revealed that COVID-19 affected the mood in the media negatively.
-Thus, the analyses have offered some results, even though we still don't know whether we love Mondays deep inside, or whether the dark winters lower our mood.
+Even though we did not find evidence for some of our _everyday myths_, analyzing Quotebank revealed that the COVID-19 pandemic may have affected the mood in the media negatively.
+Thus, the analyses have provided some results, even though we can't say that we love Mondays deep inside, or that the dark winters lower our mood.
 If such effect exists, they are not reflected in the quotations we have analyzed.

-So next time you hear a heated discussion on the mood in the media, you could say "Listen, I will tell you a thing or two about mood."
+So next time you hear a heated discussion on the mood in the media, say: "Listen, I will tell you a thing or two about mood."